BREAKING: ATF Says NO to Vertical Grips on AR Pistols! - The Legal Brief

 Frequently Asked Questions

-What is the ATF's new rule regarding vertical grips on AR pistols?
+What is the ATF's stance on vertical foregrips on AR pistols?

-How is the Overall Length (OAL) of an AR pistol measured according to the ATF's latest guidance?
+How should the Overall Length (OAL) of an AR pistol with a stabilizing brace be measured?

-The OAL is measured from the muzzle (or any permanent muzzle device) to the end of the receiver extension or buffer tube.
-Stabilizing braces are excluded from this measurement, and folding braces must be measured in their folded position.
+The OAL is measured from the muzzle (or permanent muzzle device) to the end of the receiver extension or buffer tube.
+Folding braces must be measured in their folded position.

 Related News